gnosischain/documentation/docs/node/guide/_partials/_generate_validator_keys.md

                 </li>
                 <li>
                     Execute Validator Data Generation tool and follow the instructions.
-                    In case of doubts, check the <a href="https://github.com/gnosischain/validator-data-generator#gnosis-chain-validators-data-generator" target="_blank">tool documentation</a>.
+                    In case of doubts, check the <a href="/node/guide/validator/generate-keys-cli-tool/">tool documentation</a>.
                     <ul>
                         <li>
                             If you want to generate a new mnemonic: